necib/Shiny/README.md

 # Shiny
-please switch to branch to see the documents
+please switch to branch gh-pages to see the complete documents